 - The first cost is you are still paying insurance on your parked recalled car.
-Your rental car will be covered by your existing car coverage.
-Meanwhile you’ll be paying insurance at the rate of your existing car, not the rental car.
+Your rental car will usually be covered by your existing car coverage.
+(A note be sure to double check as per one commenter in some states this coverage is limited to 30 days.
+You can read more on rental car insurance here.)
+If so you’ll be paying insurance at the rate of your existing car, not the rental car.
 I.E. you may be paying more than you need to be.
 Not a concern for my Versa, but if you were paying insurance on a sports car and they put you in a Versa you might be ticked.
 If you do get in this scenario I would recommend you call your insurance company and see if something can be worked out.

 - Cars don’t do well with sitting still.
 The longer a car sits the more likely something will go wrong.
 At one time we had an old Ford Escort in the driveway someone gifted too us.
 It became an issue because our brake lines rotted out when we didn’t drive it often enough.
 Batteries go dead.
 Tires flat spot.
 You might end up with a repair bill at the end if you are not careful.
 This is especially true as by accepting the rental car you must sign a waiver saying you will not drive your car except to and from the dealer until the repair is complete.
 In our case I can mitigate this one somewhat as we have a large driveway where we can move the car around at least enough to circulate the fluids.
 I plan to do so about 2x a month.
 Also I will disconnect the battery when not in use.
 If you take this deal I would recommend you do the same.